 - Meeting Point-to-Hub (first-mile, last mile)

 This type of design consolidates multiple pickup requests into one ‘meeting point’ thus onboarding multiple passengers at the one location.
 This allows for a fleet to service a high demand period more effectively as onboarding capacity is doubled or tripled resulting in efficiency gains and a higher passenger per vehicle hour ratio.
 It requires additional understanding from the rider, but leads to more efficient services during high demand times.

 Allows for passengers to transfer from one geographical service zone to another without the need to change modes or vehicles.
 This is effective and can dramatically improve the passenger experience.
 However, if the technology is not configured correctly this can cause inefficiencies as vehicles miles driven may increase.

 This allows for frequent pickups typically on a loop or feeder service, where buses will have visibility to the demand at each stop and only set down if a passenger is waiting.
 This model can be configured to take advantage of walk-up demand to certain stops or take pre-booked trip requests.

-Rural DRT is more relevant than ever due to the high cost of vehicle ownership in rural areas.
+Rural Demand-Responsive Transport is more relevant than ever due to the high cost of vehicle ownership in rural areas.
 People will always need to be connected to services.
 Unfortunately, there is a direct correlation between access to transportation and poverty in rural areas, which is why by improving the technology powering these services, we can overcome the failing economics of rural transport.
 Consequently, dynamic DRT should be a serious consideration for any rural transport provider in order to remain relevant and service the community effectively.